Skip to main content

 Additionally, diabetes may impair peri-implant bone formation and mineralization, resulting in compromised regeneration of peri-implant dehiscence defects (26, 27).
 Further studies have indicated that uncontrolled diabetes leads to a delayed and prolonged inflammatory response, accompanied by a downregulation of key genes and pathways essential for osteogenesis (24, 28).
 Some strategies have been proposed to mitigate the negative effects of uncontrolled diabetes during regenerative procedures, such as the use of hydrophilic micro-rough titanium surfaces, which may attenuate the pro-inflammatory response and restore macrophage homeostasis (29).

 It is important to consider that diabetic patients undergoing GBR procedures may be moderate to severe periodontitis patients, and thus, likely patients with poor glycemic control leading to uncontrolled inflammation.
 These patients are expected to be going through regular periodontal recalls that can affect the level of inflammatory mediators as well as a possible remission of glucolipid metabolism and insulin resistance upon intervention (30).
 Previous SRs emphasize that significant changes in periodontal and HbA1c outcomes are detected after 3 months of periodontal treatment (31, 32).
-Thus, the importance of multiple HbA1c throughout periodontal and GBR procedures are warranted to better understand response to regenerative treatment.
+Thus, the importance of multiple HbA1c throughout periodontal and GBR procedures cannot be overstated in the journey to better understand the response to regenerative treatment.
 Further, diabetic patients often receive antibiotic therapy to help control microbiota and, thus, can influence glycemic control and inflammation which are relevant to wound healing (31).
-Exploration of the effects of antibiotics during the period of GBR healing has not been previously done.
+Exploration of the effects of antibiotics during the period of GBR healing has not been carried out previously.

 Implication for future studies